 The SpaceLink Approach

-SpaceLink’s approach includes three active relay satellites, inter-satellite links, and several optimally located gateway Earth stations.
-Its specially selected inclined MEO orbits enable coverage of client spacecraft anywhere in LEO, and because the relay satellites are in MEO, the latency is reduced by about half compared to a similar service from Geostationary Earth Orbit (GEO).
+SpaceLink plans an initial constellation of relay satellites with both RF and optical inter-satellite links, and several optimally located gateway Earth stations.
+Its specially selected MEO orbit enables coverage of client spacecraft anywhere in LEO, and because the relay satellites are in MEO, the latency is reduced by about half compared to a similar service from Geostationary Earth Orbit (GEO).

 The SpaceLink orbits are designed so that the relay satellites are always in communication with each other and with one or more gateway Earth stations, sited in secure locations.
 The relay satellites will provide a continuous real-time flow of data from client spacecraft through the gateways and on to end users through secure terrestrial and cloud networks.

 SpaceLink solves the problem of data delivery during a satellite’s extended periods over ocean and out of ground station range, maximizing the effective value of LEO constellations.
 It provides ample spectrum, reduces the need to develop dedicated ground systems and associated need to navigate the spectrum regulatory regimes of each nation.
 With these advantages, the SpaceLink relay constellation will provide vital connectivity for human spaceflight, secure always-on communications for civil, military and intelligence applications, and affordable connectivity anywhere from the launch pad to near-Earth space.